-The Gradebook in Canvas Grades records points for each assignment and instructors decide how those points add up to become the course grade.
-Some instructors choose to calculate final grades outside of Canvas for specific reasons, such as to curve final course grades, as Canvas can only curve assignment grades.
+The Gradebook in Canvas records points for each assignment and instructors decide how those points are calculated to become the overall course grade.
+Some instructors choose to calculate final grades outside of Canvas for various reasons, such as to curve final course grades, as Canvas can only curve assignment grades.

-However, it’s possible to do many basic grade calculations inside the Canvas Gradebook, freeing instructors from manual work, such as dropping lowest grades, at the end of the term.
+However, it’s possible to do many basic grade calculations inside the Canvas Gradebook, freeing instructors from manual work.
+Below are some tasks that can be accomplished in Canvas.

 Create and weight Assignment Groups

-Some instructors assign points for assignments and other components that are equivalent to their contribution toward the course grade.
-However, an alternative to manually assigning points is to use Assignment Groups and weighting.
+Some instructors assign specific points for assignments to determine the equivalent to their contribution toward the overall course grade.
+However, an alternative to manually assigning points based on their worth is to use Assignment Groups and weighting.

 - How do I add an assignment group in a course